 In 1986, she was sold.
 Where she was renamed as the Yobouca.

-In 1999, when she was acquired by Hornbeck Offshore Transportation of Covington, Louisiana.
+In 1999, she was acquired by Hornbeck Offshore Transportation of Covington, Louisiana.
 Where she was renamed as the Yobouca Service.

-She is a twin screw, model bow ABS international load line certified tug.
-Powered by two EMD 12-645-E6 diesel main engines with Reintjes WAV 1850 reduction gears at a ratio of 4:1 turning via 8.75(in) shafts two four bladed stainless steel open 94(in) by 76(in) fixed pitch propellers for a rated 3,000 horsepower.
+Powered by two, EMD 12-645-E6 diesel engines.
+With Reintjes WAV 1850 reduction gears, at a ratio of 4:1.
+Turning via two 8.75(in) shafts two, four bladed, stainless steel, 94(in) by 76(in) fixed pitch, propellers.
+For a rated 3,000 horsepower.